toaq/kuna/README.md

    [syntactic movement](https://en.wikipedia.org/wiki/Syntactic_movement) and
    adding scope information to the tree.
-4. This tree can be interpreted/denoted by the code in `src/semantics` to produce a semantic representation (formula).
+4. This tree can be interpreted/denoted by the code in `src/semantics` to produce a semantic representation (an expression).
 5. The various modules in `src/modes` can transform, annotate, consume, or display these results.